henshalb/spark-support/README.md

 ## Layered architecture
 ```
 Uses layered structure, so that it does permit more
-distributed means for code structurng.
+distributed means for code structuring.
 ```

 ## APIs